-Behind every #USvsHate message is a teacher, a small group of teachers, or a school community that is encouraging dialogue against hate and about inclusion, using one or more lessons offered by 20 teacher support organizations.
+Behind every #USvsHate message is a teacher, a small group of teachers, or a school community that is encouraging dialogue against hate and about inclusion, tapping resources offered by 20 teacher support organizations.

 We share Teacher Stories to show the teaching experiences behind specific lessons and student-made messages.
 No glossing over the realities of teaching!
-And these stories show the ideal outcome of #USvsHate: supporting an ongoing, long-term process of teaching, learning and action on these issues.
+And these stories show the ideal outcome of #USvsHate: supporting an ongoing, long-term process of teaching, learning and action.

 Many thanks to UC San Diego doctoral student Mariko Cavey, who helped produce these!